Create an account or log in to participate in this activity

 *Please note that all patients are portrayed by actors.

-Boston University School of Medicine asks all individuals, and their spouses/partners, involved in the development and presentation of Continuing Medical Education (CME) and Continuing Nursing Education (CNE) activities to disclose all relevant financial relationships with commercial interests.
-This information is disclosed to CME activity participants prior to the start of the educational activity.
-Boston University School of Medicine has procedures to resolve all conflicts of interest.
+Boston University Chobanian & Avedisian School of Medicine asks all individuals involved in the development and presentation of Accredited Continuing Education activities to disclose all financial relationships with ineligible companies.
+This information is disclosed to all activity participants prior to the start of the educational activity.
+Boston University Chobanian & Avedisian School of Medicine has procedures to mitigate all relevant financial relationships with ineligible companies.
 In addition, faculty members are asked to disclose when any unapproved use of pharmaceuticals and devices is being discussed.

 Daniel P. Alford, MD, MPH, FACP (Co-Course Director)